If you reach a stage in a dispute where proceedings need to be issued against another party, you can’t automatically serve these via email.

-With most businesses using email as an almost exclusive form of communication and even the Court and other government bodies going digital it may seem strange that you cannot therefore serve proceedings via email.
+The majority of the business world use email almost exclusively as their form of communication.
+The Court and other governing bodies are similar.
+So isn’t it odd that you can’t issue proceedings via email?
 This may seem doubly strange when proceedings themselves can be issued online and then the issuing party must print the documents and serve by other means.

 A petition has been started this week with a view to forcing a change of these rules so that service by email will be the default position; not only making it easier to serve proceedings but cutting down on printing and the risk of proceedings going astray in the post; not receiving proceedings can lead to satellite litigation and for more unscrupulous parties, the playing of “tactical” games.

-If you are looking at issuing proceedings, then contact the litigation team at Burtons Solicitors and we can not only help you with the preparation of the proceedings and their issue, but importantly we can help you make sure they are served correctly.
+If you are looking at issuing proceedings, then contact the litigation team at Burtons Solicitors.
+We can help you with the preparation of the proceedings and make sure the service of documents is done correctly.
 The litigation team can be contacted on 01892 824 577 or at firstname.lastname@example.org